Learn about farm umbrella insurance, personal umbrella insurance, and how they differ from one another.

 When comparing FLP and PLP, the differences mostly reside in the policy language surrounding exclusions and endorsements.

-Although coverage limits, deductibles, and premiums can vary between an FLP and PLP, the list of excluded coverages and the available optional add-ons account for the majority of the differences between the two.
+Although coverage limits, deductibles, and premiums can vary between an FLP and PLP, the list of excluded coverages and the available optional add-ons account for many of the differences between the two.

 Farm liability policy exclusions and endorsements